 Ukraine is offering two natural-gas exploration and extraction licenses to reduce its dependence on Russian imports and help unfreeze an international bailout, Energy and Coal Industry Minister Yuriy Boyko said.

 “Priority number one is to increase domestic production,” Boyko said in a June 1 interview in Washington.

 Ukraine is offering licenses for the Skifska and Foros fields on the Black Sea shelf, the government said in its official gazette, Uryadovyi Kurier, on June 2.
 Royal Dutch Shell Plc (RDSA) and Chevron Corp.
-(CVX) won extraction rights last month.
+(CVX:US) won extraction rights last month.
 The companies are expected to sign production-sharing agreements that will give the government more than 30 percent of output, Environment Minister Eduard Stavytskyi said May 16.

 The country is trying to renegotiate a gas contract with Russia, which provides 70 percent of the country’s use of the fuel.
 The government wants to reduce the deficit of state- managed NAK Naftogaz Ukrainy and unlock funds from the International Monetary Fund without raising domestic tariffs for the fuel.

 The IMF approved a $15.6 billion loan to Ukraine in July 2010, the second in two years, after the country’s economy plunged almost 15 percent in 2009.

 Disbursements under the loan have been frozen after the government failed to raise natural gas price for households ahead of the general elections.
 Measures including increased domestic extraction and replacing natural gas with domestically extracted coal can help cut NAK’s losses without raising tariffs, Boyko said.

 “We don’t consider increasing tariffs as the only measure” to narrow Naftogaz’ shortfall, he said.
 “We are in dialogue with IMF, we want the program to be renewed, to find a compromise.”